YanivRefaelovich/ML-Projects/README.md

 # ML-Projects

 Machine Learning Projects

-Here i store all ML projects I've been working on
+Here I store all ML projects I've been working on